Suzuki Ignis: Europe

-The European-spec Ignis is almost similar as Japanese-spec.
+The European-spec Ignis is very similar to Japanese-spec.
 Powered with the same 1.25-litre petrol and mild hybrid engines.
 The European-spec produces 1 PS less and 2 Nm more than Japanese-spec.
 The mild hybrid system produces the same output as Japanese-spec.
 The transmission available is a 5-speed manual or automated-manual dubbed as "Auto Gear Shift (AGS)" (in recent years Suzuki have switched from AGS to CVT).
 The AWD option is only available with manual transmission.
 On 8 January 2018, a special edition with adventure-oriented accessories was launched in the UK.

 India

-The Indian-spec model is sold as the Maruti Suzuki Ignis.
+The Indian-spec model was sold as the Maruti Suzuki Ignis.
 It was launched as a replacement for the Maruti Suzuki Ritz, manufactured by Maruti Suzuki and sold through the company's NEXA chain of premium dealerships.

-It was offered with a 1.25-litre D13A DDiS 190 turbo-diesel engine that produces 75 PS and 190 Nm of peak torque which also powered the Swift and the Baleno in India.
+It was offered with a 1.25-litre D13A DDiS 190 turbo-diesel engine that produces 75 PS and 190 Nm of peak torque which also powered the Swift, Baleno in India.
 The diesel option was discontinued in 2018.
-The other engine offered with the Indian-spec car is a 1.2-litre K12M unit that develops 82 PS and 113 Nm of torque.
-Both these engines are available with either a 5-speed manual or a 5-speed automated manual transmission.
+The other engine offered with the Indian-spec car was a 1.2-litre K12M unit that develops 82 PS and 113 Nm of torque.
+Both these engines were available with either a 5-speed manual or a 5-speed automated manual transmission.

-In 2016, the Indian Ignis contains 95% local parts.
-In July 2024,the company claimed that 280,000 units were sold since the launch in January 2017.
+In 2016, the Indian Ignis contained 95% local parts.
+In July 2024, the company claimed that 280,000 units were sold since the launch in January 2017.

 Indonesia

 The Indonesian-spec Ignis was launched by Suzuki Indomobil Motor on 17 April 2017 as an import from India.
-It is available in two trim levels: GL and GX, powered by a 1.2-litre K12M engine that produces 82 PS (60 kW;81 hp) and 113 N⋅m (83 lb⋅ft) of torque with either 5-speed manual or automated manual transmission.
+It is available in two trim levels: GL and GX, powered by a 1.2-litre K12M engine that produces 82 PS (60 kW;81 hp) and 113 N⋅m (83 lb⋅ft) of torque with either a 5-speed manual or automated manual transmission.
 On 27 January 2018, a special edition with sport-oriented accessories was launched for Indonesian market, based from GL trim known as Ignis Sport Edition.
 The Ignis was discontinued in Indonesia on 2 July 2024.

 Facelift

 The facelifted second generation Ignis was launched in Japan on 4 February 2020, in India on 7 February 2020 at the 15th Auto Expo, in Indonesia on 9 April 2020, in Australia in May 2020 and in the United Kingdom in August 2020.
 The car received new front and rear bumpers, gauge cluster colour and fabric seats design.
 A revised front grille featured four slots flanking the Suzuki logo, rather than the original model's honeycomb with a horizontal chrome bar.

-In mid-2020, the European-spec Ignis received a brand new 1.2-litre dual VVT mild hybrid engine called K12D Dualjet and become standard engine replacing the previous 1.25-litre engine, it is now produces 83 PS and 107 Nm.
+In mid-2020, the European-spec Ignis received a brand new 1.2-litre dual VVT mild hybrid engine called K12D Dualjet and became the standard engine, replacing the previous 1.25-litre engine; it now produces 83 PS and 107 Nm.
 The battery capacity for mild hybrid system is also enlarged to 10Ah.
 The automated manual "AGS" transmission is also replaced with CVT.